ositaka/design-code-tips-v2/src/pages/code/2021-08-23-how-to-scale-a-svg-with-css-only.md

 date: 2021-08-23 12:25
 featuredpost: false
 featuredImage: /assets/css.png
-description: Learn how to automatically scale a SVG with CSS.
+description: Learn how to scale automatically a SVG with CSS.
 tags:
   - CSS
   - SVG
 ---

-In this post you can see how easy is to scale a SVG with CSS only.
+In this post you can see how easy it is to scale a SVG with CSS only.

-You have to set a class on your HTML and just add the `viewBox` attribute on the `<svg>` element, like so:
+You have to set a class (`.scaling-svg`) on your HTML and just leave the `viewBox` attribute on the `<svg>` element, removing all tge itger attrubytes, like this:

 ```html
 <div class="scaling-svg">